 Our career and professional success (CaPS) staff will work with you from day one to develop and realize your definition of life success.
 Unique career courses in the college help you explore your interests and build your skills for the future.

-Join a community of other undeclared first-year students living and learning in Alexander Hall.
-It's a great way to connect and find friends while exploring your major interests through weekly programming and events designed just for you.
+That stands for Residential Learning Community!
+Join a community of other COLA first-year students living and learning in Alexander Hall.
+It's a great way to connect and find friends while exploring your major interests through events designed just for you.